 The way factories do this is by creating a listitem for each item that

-ever created by GTK and provide information about what item they are meant
+They are only ever created by GTK and provide information about what item they

 Different factory implementations use various different methods to allow developers to add the right widgets to listitems and to link those widgets with the item managed by the listitem.
 Finding a suitable factory implementation for the data displayed, the programming language and development environment is an important task that can simplify setting up the view tremendously.